pdjr-signalk/pdjr-skplugin-switchbank/README.md

 Reading the [Alarm, alert and notification handling](http://signalk.org/specification/1.0.0/doc/notifications.html) section of the Signal K documentation may provide helpful orientation.

-__switchbank__ implements a control interface for multi-channel relay modules which operate using the NMEA 2000 Switch Bank protocol implemented by PGN 127501 (Switch Bank Status) and  PGN 127502 (Switch Bank Control).
+__signalk-switchbank__ implements a control interface for multi-channel relay modules which operate using the NMEA 2000 Switch Bank protocol implemented by PGN 127501 (Switch Bank Status) and  PGN 127502 (Switch Bank Control).

-__switchbank__ extends Signal K's native switch bank support  by providing a mechanism for operating switch bank relay modules (using PGN 127502) in response to PUT requests addressed to switch bank paths under the plugin's control.
+__signalk-switchbank__ extends Signal K's native switch bank support by providing a mechanism for operating switch bank relay modules (using PGN 127502) in response to PUT requests addressed to switch bank paths under the plugin's control.